Watch: Using digital to deliver population health management

 New approaches to population health management will be underpinned by digital ways of working.
 Integrated care board (ICB) leaders should have an understanding of the different approaches to population health, how it will deliver change for its citizens and how it can enable systems to tackle health inequalities.

-Join us for a panel discussion with leaders from Surrey Heartlands ICB who will outline their four priorities for population health - infrastructure, intelligence, interventions and incentives - and to showcase how they are using digital tools and population health analytics to improve population health outcomes.
+In this panel discussion, leaders from Surrey Heartlands ICB outlined their four priorities for population health - infrastructure, intelligence, interventions and incentives - and showcased how they are using digital tools and population health analytics to improve population health outcomes.

-Claire Fuller, chief executive of Surrey Heartlands ICB, James Palmer, population health programme lead, Lynette Nusbacher, non executive director, and Prof. Edward Kunonga, director of population health management, NHS North East and North Cumbria will be joining us for this session.
-In the session you will hear:
+Claire Fuller, chief executive of Surrey Heartlands ICB, James Palmer, population health programme lead, Lynette Nusbacher, non executive director, and Prof. Edward Kunonga, director of population health management, NHS North East and North Cumbria joined this session to explore:

 - How ICS leaders can drive the digital agenda to advance population health and what this means for the clinical workforce